kevinrhidalgo/dd-salud/README.md

 # salud.
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-Salud is an online Magazine with the purpose of showing users that one can enjoy and have fun eating, all while eating clean.
-In this application you can read users experiences of creating a change in their lifestyle regarding maybe going vegetarian or vegan, or lets say a change in their way of cooking or even fitness regimen.
-You can look up healthy recipes, or even create a meal planner where you get meal ideas for someone who is trying to limit themselves to a certain amount of calories.
-You can also add your own story regarding a change in your life for the better.
+Salud is an online Magazine application focused on the benefits of a healthy lifestyle, whether that has to with working out to what you eat.
+In this applications you can read articles, read blogs, watch mini-films and even find recipes based on how calories you plan to consume.
+The application is an ongoing project with hopes to continue growing and implementing new ideas.
   ## Table of Contents

   * [Installation](#installation)